 Thomas Dziubla has taught at UK since 2006 and served as director of graduate studies for chemical engineering from 2013-2018.
-He will begin his new responsibilities July 1, 2019.

 The overarching goal of the project is an improved understanding of processing-structure-property links in multi-principal element alloy (MPEA) materials, specifically the effects of alloy composition on mechanical behavior, with a focus on ductility.